 ISO 13485 is a quality system standard specifically geared to medical device manufacturers; the latest version was published in 2016 (ISO 13485:2016).
 This standard provides the most common set of requirements to do business in Europe, Canada, and other countries outside the United States.

-ISO 13485 is aligned with ISO 9001, which focuses on demonstrating continual improvement, while ISO 13485 only requires that certified companies need to demonstrate quality systems are implemented and maintained.
-The regulation also acts as the foundation of the Medical Devices Single Audit Program (MDSAP), an audit program that enables companies to become compliant with regulatory bodies across several major global markets.
+ISO 13485 is aligned with ISO 9001, which focuses on demonstrating continual improvement while ISO 13485 only requires that certified companies need to demonstrate that quality systems are implemented and maintained.
+The regulation also acts as the foundation of the Medical Device Single Audit Program (MDSAP), an audit program that enables companies to become compliant with regulatory bodies across several major global markets.
 Participating in the MDSAP allows medical device manufacturers to undergo a single audit and, for most participants, to reduce the overall number of audits or inspections, and optimizes the time and resources expended on audit activities.

 What do manufacturers need to do to comply with ISO 13485?